MPvHarmelen/people-search-honours/README.md

 to run Indri or Ears again, but just use one of the output files (to be found in `output/`).

 ### Creating an index with IndriBuildIndex
 To create an index choose an appropriate Indri configuration file (to be found in `confs-indri`).
-Make sure the paths specified are correct relative to you working directory and run the following command:
+Make sure the paths specified in the configuration file are correct relative to you working directory and run the following command:

     `IndriBuildIndex path/to/conf/file.conf`

 In an Indri configuration file the `index` parameter specifies the location for the index to be stored at.
 The `corpus` parameters specify which files to use as corpus and what format they are in.

 ### Creating a ranking with Ears
 After you have built an Index you can take some queries and use Ears to run the queries on the Index.
 This takes a *long* time (about 10 min on a 2.4 GHz Intel).
-Again, choose an appropriate configuration file (to be found in `confs-ears` this time) and make sure the paths specified are correct relative to you working directory.
+Again, choose an appropriate configuration file (to be found in `confs-ears` this time) and make sure the paths specified in the configuration file are correct relative to you working directory.
 Run the following command, sit back and relax.

     `ears ef path/to/conf/file.conf`